 - (a) the expenses of managing and operating the collecting society; and - (b) any other amounts authorised by its Constitution.
-These may include, for example, the costs of promotional activities, educational programs, cultural funds, donations in support of creators and owners of copyright material, membership of industry associations, or other charitable purposes. - 6.1 Screenrights' Board approves the annual operating budget, and an updated financial report which compares actuals to budget is reviewed at each Board meeting. - 6.2 Expenses for the year ended 30 June 2020 were approximately 15.8% of gross revenue subject to audit review.
-The audited figure will be in Screenrights' Annual Report. - 6.3 Screenrights' operating costs associated with its licensing schemes are met from revenue.
+These may include, for example, the costs of promotional activities, educational programs, cultural funds, donations in support of creators and owners of copyright material, membership of industry associations, or other charitable purposes. - 6.1 Screenrights' Board approves the annual operating Budget, and an updated financial report which compares actuals to Budget is reviewed at each Board meeting. - 6.2 Expenses for the year ended 30 June 2022 were approximately 13.2% of gross revenue, subject to audit review.
+The audited figure will be published in Screenrights' Annual Report. - 6.3 Screenrights' operating costs associated with its licensing schemes are met from revenue.
 In some cases a fixed percentage is deducted, but otherwise the deductions are generally based on actual costs.
-Members receive itemised reports about deductions along with payments. - 6.4 Detailed information on Screenrights' expenses including the expenditure to collections ratio for the financial year 2019/2020 will be found in Screenrights' Annual Report, where a comparison with the years 2017/2018 and 2018/2019 will be depicted.
-This report will be available in early October 2020.
+Members receive itemised reports about deductions along with payments. - 6.4 Detailed information on Screenrights' expenses including the expenditure to collections ratio for the year ended 30 June 2022 will be found in Screenrights' Annual Report, where a comparison with the year ended 30 June 2021 will be depicted.
+This report will be available by the end of October 2022.